Druidan/RPS-Multiplayer/README.md

 An online two-player Rock Paper Scissors game.

 ## Overview and Goals
 This app will present a user with a simple login screen.
 Once logged in, the user will be paired with a random stranger who has also logged in, and then both players will be able to compete in as many games of rock, paper, scissors as they wish.
+This is meant to be an example of a static page using jQuery and Firebase in conjunction to create a dynamic multiplayer game.

 ## Deployment
 The game is currently deployed in an incomplete form on GitHub Pages [HERE](https://druidan.github.io/RPS-Multiplayer/).